 The Best of the Best for Camping Sun Protection

 The best sun protection for camping is with UV protection camping shirts.
 Besides being effective against damaging UV rays, camping sun protection shirts are often designed with must-have performance qualities.
 This includes quick-drying materials, excellent breathability, lightweight fabrics, temperature regulation and durable craftsmanship.
-Rayward Apparel’s UV protection camping clothing, for example, provides all of the above, plus the added (and essential) quality of UPF 50+ sun protection.
+Rayward Apparel’s UV protection camping clothing, including our Shoreline and Crescent City sun shirts, provides all of the above, plus the added (and essential) quality of UPF sun protection.

-The best camping UV protection shirts have UPF 50+ sun protection, which is the highest certified rating.
-UPF 50+ fabrics must be certified to block greater than 98% of UV rays.
-Because this is so important, all of Rayward Apparel’s clothing and accessories are certified UPF 50+.
-This means each of our products provides the clothing equivalent of SPF 50+ sunscreen, but without sunscreen’s disadvantages.
+The best camping UV protection shirts have UPF sun protection, of which UPF 50+ is the highest certified rating.
+UPF fabrics must be certified to block a minimum percent of UV rays.
+Because this is so important, all of Rayward Apparel’s clothing and accessories are certified UPF.
+This means each of our products provides the clothing equivalent of at least SPF 30 sunscreen, but without sunscreen’s disadvantages.
 Therefore, you can say goodbye to smelly lotions, greasy palms, expensive formulas, unsafe ingredients and inconvenient applications (not to mention reapplication after reapplication).
 Remember, unlike sunscreen, camping UV protection clothes offer broad spectrum UV protection that doesn’t fade throughout the day.

 Not All Camping UV Protection Shirts Are the Same